 Applying for judicial review of a decision

 The Administrative Decisions (Judicial Review) Act 1977 (ADJR Act) allows a parent to apply to the Federal Court or the Federal Circuit and Family Court of Australia (Division 2) for judicial review of most of the Registrar's administrative decisions.
-The ADJR Act applies to all of the Registrar's decisions under the CSRC Act and all CSA Act decisions except for determinations made under CSA Act Part 6A (i.e. decisions on a parent's application to change a child support assessment or on a Registrar initiated change of assessment) (2.6).
+The ADJR Act applies to all of the Registrar's decisions under the CSRC Act and all CSA Act decisions except for determinations made under CSA Act Part 6A (that is, decisions on a parent's application to change a child support assessment or on a Registrar initiated change of assessment) (2.6).
 The exclusion of determinations under CSA Act Part 6A is provided for by the ADJR Act at paragraph (s) of Schedule 1.

 The Federal Court of Australia or the Federal Circuit and Family Court of Australia (Division 2) can transfer the proceedings in relation to the Registrar's decisions to the Federal Circuit and Family Court of Australia (Division 1) if it believes it is appropriate.